This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Expression of breast milk is done when you cannot breastfeed your baby directly or you need to completely empty your breasts.
 Start to express within 6 hours after you give birth if your baby cannot breastfeed right away.
 Express your milk as often as he would breastfeed, which is 8 to 12 times a day.
 It is important to remove milk at the same times you would normally breastfeed.
 This helps your breasts continue to make milk.
 Express your milk for about 15 to 20 minutes or until your milk stops coming out.

 A breast pump works well if you need to express your milk often or completely empty your breasts.
 Hand expression works well if you only need to express milk once in a while.
 Wash your hands with soap and water before you pump or hand express your milk.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 - Breast pump: Choose a breast pump that is comfortable and easy to use.
 There are many types of breast pumps to choose from.
 They can be manual (hand pump), battery-powered, or electric.
 A manual pump may work well if you only plan to express breast milk once in a while.
 A double electric breast pump can express milk from both of your breasts at the same time.
 Double electric breast pumps work well if you have a lot of milk.
 They are also helpful if you are at work and need to pump quickly.
 Ask your healthcare provider to help you choose the best breast pump for you.

-How should I collect my breast milk?
+How do I collect my breast milk?

-How should I store my breast milk?
+How do I store my breast milk?